Korean folklore: Women in Korean folklore

 In Korean folklore, there are a few legends that touch of the idea of feminism and the role of women in these tales.

 Legend of Arang (Joseon era): The Legend of Arang tells the story of a magistrate's daughter, who is tricked by her nanny to go outside at night after which she was raped and killed.
 Her ghost haunts future magistrates, killing them from shock, until one survives and with the ghost's help identifies Arang's killer.

 Kumiho: Kumiho is a nine-tailed fox that appears in various Korean folktales.
 When this fox transforms itself into a human, it becomes a woman.
 One prominent trait of this woman is its evil personality, with earning the affection of the King and using this power to commit evil deeds.
-Her eventual death at the hand of a three-legged dog represents heaven's rejection of the kingdom she had taken over, and was likely created to justify the overthrowing on a king at some point in history.
+Her eventual death at the hand of a three-legged dog represents heaven's rejection of the kingdom she had taken over, and was likely created to justify the overthrowing of a king at some point in history.
+The motive for these women is to ascend to a higher being.
+It is said if they absorb enough souls or avoid eating human livers they can ascend to a higher being which is most of the time, human.
+There have been stories where these women fall in love and stop themselves from eating so they can become human and be with their lover.

 A genre of Korean folklore concerns wives who wield superhuman powers of insight.
 For instance, one legend tells of a strong-willed wife who was a master of janggi or Korean chess.
 She insisted on teaching her husband janggi until he became famous as the best player in all Seoul.
 One day, a rich man bet his entire fortune that he could beat the husband.
 The wife followed her husband to the game and constantly gave him advice until he won the game.
 She then sold all the fortune to buy armor and weapons.
 The Japanese invaded soon afterwards, but the woman's family was able to defeat them with the weapons she had bought in preparation.

 The following are a collection of folk tales with female protagonists, highlighting the importance of women in Korean culture and shamanistic rituals.